truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 }
 ```

 **Response Fields:** Returns the updated block object with the same fields as in **Retrieve Core Memory Block**, reflecting the new values.
 Specifically, you should see the updated `value` and any other changed fields.
 Unmodified fields remain as before.
-For completeness, the response also includes metadata fields like `id`, `created_by_id`, etc., to confirm the block’s identity.
+For completeness, the response also includes metadata fields like `id`, `created_by_id`, etc., to confirm the block's identity.

 ### PATCH `/v1/agents/{agent_id}/core-memory/blocks/attach/{block_id}` – Attach Core Memory Block